November 27, 2025

 • the results of quizzes and other interactions

-• the completion of tasks and tests
+• the solving of tasks and tests

 👉 Low results on a multiple-choice quiz?
 Then the questions and answer options may not have been clearly formulated enough.